Publishing Resources

 First the source “spec” is used to patch the local object.
 Note that this step is called “spec”, but should actually be called “all top-level elements besides apiVersion, kind, status and metadata, but still including some labels and annotations”; so if you were to publish RBAC objects, the syncer would include roleRef field, for example).

-To allow proper patch generation, a last-known-state annotation is kept on the local object.
-This functions just like the one kubectl uses and is required for the Servlet to properly detect changes made by mutation webhooks.
+To allow proper patch generation, the last known state is kept on the local object, similar to how kubectl creates an annotation for it.
+This is required for the Sync Agent to properly detect changes made by mutation webhooks on the service cluster.

-If the published resource (CRD) has a status subresource enabled (not just a status field in its scheme, it must be a real subresource), then the Servlet will copy the status from the local object back up to the remote (source) object.
+If the published resource (CRD) has a status subresource enabled (not just a status field in its scheme, it must be a real subresource), then the Sync Agent will copy the status from the local object back up to the remote (source) object.

 The same logic for synchronizing the main published resource applies to their related resources as well.
 The only difference is that the source side can be either remote (workspace) or local (service cluster).